NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Constructing a Client Cookie {#clientCookie}

 The Client Cookie is a cryptographic nonce and should be treated as such.
-It is RECOMMENDED to create a new Client Cookie for each new upstream Server a Client connects to.
+It is RECOMMENDED to create a new Client Cookie for each new upstream server a Client connects to.
 The Client Cookie SHOULD have at least 64-bits of entropy.

 When a Server does not support DNS Cookies, the Client MUST NOT send the same